Childhood. Far East

 My parents met at St. Petersburg State University when they were young engineer-students.
 My father, Vladimir Bokovnia, comes from an Ukrainian-Jewish family, moved to the Far East a couple of generations before him.
 The family of my mother, Elena Karnaukhova, who was of Russian-Tatar origin, came from St. Petersburg and the Crimea, but also moved around the same time to Chita, a small city in Siberia near Lake Baikal.

-I was born in St. Petersburg on December 25, 1991, and this day, by a strange coincidence, was marked by the collapse of the USSR and the beginning of the notorious 90s, another difficult time for Russia.
-When the country laid in “economic ruins”, and capitals of the post-soviet nations, thanks to the participation of well-known figures, flowed to the West, when ordinary people had to exchange essentials for coupons, and received salaries in expired canned food or in form of a washing machine from the factory where they work, for two PhD students with a small baby in their arms and a second, my younger brother Sergei, on the way, the future was not seen in the most rosy colors.
+I was born in St. Petersburg on December 25, 1991, and this day, by a strange coincidence, was marked by the collapse of the USSR and the beginning of the notorious 90s, a difficult time for Russia.
+When the country laid in “economic ruins”, and capitals of the post-soviet nations flowed to the West, when ordinary people had to exchange essentials for coupons, and received salaries in expired canned food or in form of a washing machine from the factory where they work, for two PhD students with a small baby in their arms and a second, my younger brother Sergei, on the way, the future was not seen in the most rosy colors.
 With the support of my father's family, my parents decided to move to Blagoveshchensk, where I grew up.

 A relatively small city at the confluence of two rivers, the Amur and the Zeya, on the one side is surrounded by vast Siberian forests, on the other side, on the opposite bank of the Amur, at a distance of 750 meters, there is the Chinese town of Heihe.
 Remembering how my brother and I played every day in the Friendship Park built by the Chinese government for Russians, how every year our family went to the Sea of Japan or to China, and the very experience of growing up in East Asia in general, I rejoice at the thought that fate has forever connected my heart with the East.